-(Rung 2: Stewardship Living (The Recognition That All of It Belongs to God))
+(Rung 2: Stewardship Living (The Recognition that All of It Belongs to God))

-You're at rung 2 when you start to regard all of your possessions as belonging to God, and you ask God what he wants you to do with all of it.
+You're at rung 2 when you start to regard all of your possessions as belonging to God and you ask God what he wants you to do with all of it.

-- Many Christians stuck on rung 1 treat the tithe like a 10 percent "God tax" they pay, and after that, they can do WHATEVER they want with the remaining 90 percent, as long as it's legal and moral. - But if we are truly followers of Jesus, Jesus says, then we'll see all of our possessions as his.
-The first 10 percent automatically goes back to him, but beyond that, I ask what he wants me to do with all that he's given me.
+- Many Christians stuck on rung 1 treat the tithe like a 10% Godtax they pay, and after that they can do WHATEVER you want with the remaining 90% as long as it's legal and moral. - But if we are truly followers of Jesus, Jesus says, then we'll see all of our possessions as his.
+The first 10% automatically goes back to him; but beyond that, like this money manager, I ask what he wants me to do with ALL that he's given me.

-When the rich young ruler came to follow Jesus, Jesus told him that if he wanted to be his follower, he'd have to give away all his money, because Jesus could see that this rich guy's money was the most important thing in his life.
-Jesus was not saying that every person who followed him from that point on has to give away everything immediately as some kind of buy-in, just that to follow him, we have to surrender everything in our lives to him.
-Let me ask you: If Jesus had asked this of you-if he'd said, to follow me, leave all your possessions behind-would you do it?
+When the Rich Young Ruler came to follow Jesus, Jesus told him that if he wanted to be his follower, he'd have to give away all his money, because Jesus could see that this rich guy's money was the most important thing in his life.
+Jesus was not saying that every person who followed him from that point on has to give away everything immediately as some kind of buy-in, just that to follow him we have to surrender everything in our lives to him.
+Let me ask you: If Jesus had asked this of you: If he'd said, to follow me, leave all your possessions behind, would you do it?
 Don't even think about saying yes if you're not doing this.

 His point was that to follow him, nothing can be held back from him.
-Every breath, every moment, every dollar from that point on belongs to him.
+Every breath, every moment, every dollar, from that point on belongs to him.

 I've compared it to the difference between giving someone a BLANK CHECK and a GIFT CARD.
 I've talked about this before.
-This gift card someone gave to me ...
+This gift card someone gave to me...

-- Many of you want to give a gift card to Jesus.
-It might be a generous gift card.
-What he wants is a blank check. - So the question for you is this: Have you honestly ever given all your resources to God, like a blank check, and said, "God, it's all yours-what do you want me to do with this?" - Be honest.
+- Many of you want to give a gift-card to Jesus.
+It might be a generous gift-card.
+What he wants is a blank check.
+He's like, You can keep THAT [the gift card].
+I don't want it.
+I only want that blank check. - So the question for you is this: Have you honestly ever given all your resources to God, like a blank check, and said, "God, it's all yours--what do you want me to do with this?"

+Be honest.
 Who do you see as the one really owning your stuff?

 That's rung 2.
-And like I said, those first two have to do with whether you understand ownership.
+And like I said, those 1st 2 have to do with whether you understand ownership.

 Rung 3: (we'll call) Legacy Investing: This has to do with whether you grasp the concept of eternal investment.
-Do you realize, like the manager in this parable, that life is short and that you can't take any of your possessions with you, and that the wisest thing to do with the majority of your money is to invest it in eternity?
+Do you realize, like the manager in this parable, that life is short and that you can't take any of your possessions with you, and that the wisest thing to do with the majority of your money is to invest as much as you can of it in eternity?
+You can't take it w/ you, but you can send it on ahead.